lingo/silverstripe-showdown/README.md

 ## Usage ##

-Installing the module will override all HtmlTextFields with ShowdownTextField.
+Installing the module will override all HtmlTextFields with ShowdownTextField and will override $Content in templates to display correctly.

-To display the content correctly, you will also need to adjust the templates.
+To display other fields correctly on the front-end, you will need to adjust the templates manually.

+### Example ###
 **themes/THEME/templates/Layout/Page.ss**

-    $Content.Parse(MarkDown)
+    $OtherField.Parse(MarkDown)